The Rosie Project: Film adaptation

 In September 2014, it was confirmed that Sony Pictures optioned film rights to The Rosie Project.
 Simsion penned the first draft of the script and screenwriters Scott Neustadter and Michael H. Weber were later brought on to work on the final script, with Phil Lord and Christopher Miller set to potentially direct.
 Jennifer Lawrence was cast as the female lead for the film in July 2015.
-In October 2015, Lawrence dropped out to star in the film mother! by Darren Aronofsky, director of the Oscar-winning movie Black Swan.
+In October 2015, Lawrence dropped out to star in the film mother! by Darren Aronofsky.
 In July 2015, Richard Linklater was in talks to direct after Lord and Miller dropped out to do other projects.
 However, after Lawrence dropped out of the film, so did Linklater.

 In 2017, TriStar Pictures announced that Ben Taylor would direct the film.
-In 2021, Steve Falk and Henry Cavill would be announced as the director and the lead actor of the film, respectively.
+In 2021, Steve Falk and Henry Cavill were announced as the director and the lead actor of the film, respectively.

+In 2024, it was announced that Tom Holland would produce the film for TriStar Pictures as one of the first films from his new Billy17 production company.

 Reception

 Critical reception for The Rosie Project has been mostly positive and the book was a bestseller in several countries.
 NPR gave a favorable review for the work, which they felt was charming.
-Bill Gates included The Rosie Project as the only novel in his Six Books I’d Recommend.
+Bill Gates included The Rosie Project as the only novel in his Six Books I'd Recommend.

-Notably, however, books from the Don Tillman series have attracted criticism for their portrayal of (implied) autism spectrum disorder in the main character of Don Tillman.
-Spectrum author Sara Luterman called The Rosie Result "the worst new book I have read in the past three years".
-She argues that Tillman is "cut from the same cloth as Hugh Dancy’s Adam in the eponymous film, Sheldon from The Big Bang Theory and the protagonists of The Good Doctor and Atypical.
-All portray clueless, quirky white male geniuses to represent autism".
-Furthermore, Luterman has argued that Simsion's characterisation of female characters, particularly of those with autism spectrum disorder, reduces them to "villains or intolerably shrill".
+It was the winner of the Book of the Year Award at the 2014 Australian Book Industry Awards.

+The public response from the autism community has been largely positive.
+Jo Case, writing in Australian Book Review, says 'the overall effect will be...to increase understanding [of autism] and to refute some common myths.'

+Author Helen Hoang says 'reading The Rosie Project was an experience for me.
+It was the first time I'd been exposed to a character like Don, and I treasured him.
+I identified with him in a rare way.

+Autism activist Stuart Neilson writes 'I loved The Rosie Project, which had some acute observation of people like me.
+In a similar vein, Scott Rickard says 'I felt seen'.

+Autistic advocate Lyric Holmans ("Neurodivergent Rebel") also recommends the book.

+Conversely, Researcher Anna N. de Hooge sees the book as supporting 'Aspie supremacy' which she compares with anti-autistic ableism as 'two sides of the same coin', while noting the concept has its defenders.